This guide will show you how to work out the optimum locations for wireless sensors and receivers that use the EnOcean wireless standard.

 2. Shade the areas that will block radio signals

-Sensors can still be used within poor signal areas but you will need to add gateways to provide coverage - the gateway positions and quantity will need to be confirmed during on-site testing.
+Tip: Sensors can still be used within poor signal areas but you will need to add gateways to provide coverage - the gateway positions and quantity will have to be confirmed during on-site testing.